 The visit included meetings with representatives of various national authorities having competence in the field of radiation protection.
-An opening meeting and a closing meeting were held, with all parties involved during the visit, in the premises of the Czech authority, the State Office for Nuclear Safety (SÚJB).
+An opening meeting and a closing meeting were held, with all parties involved during the visit, in the premises of the Directorate-General for European Affairs (Ministry of Foreign Affairs).